UK's Carpetright upbeat on profit forecasts as trading improves

-LONDON, Dec 15 (Reuters) - Britain’s biggest floor coverings retailer Carpetright said it expected full-year profit to be toward the upper end of market forecasts after trading improved both at home and abroad.
+LONDON (Reuters) - Britain’s biggest floor coverings retailer Carpetright CATVU.L said it expected full-year profit to be toward the upper end of market forecasts after trading improved both at home and abroad.

 The group, which had made a string of recent profit warnings due to tough trading in the Netherlands and weak demand in the UK, said on Monday underlying pretax profit had more than doubled to 6.7 million pounds ($11 million) in the six months to Oct 25.